Helping Students Become Credit-Savvy Adults

 • Easier approval for credit cards, mortgages, and car loans

-• Lower interest rates on loans and credit cards
+• Lower interest rates on loans and credit cards, saving money over time

-• Possible discounts on insurance policies
+• Potential insurance discounts on auto and home policies

 Challenges of Establishing Credit for Young Adults